-“I need to go have my test read to me Mrs. Zinn” Pete said as he walked toward the door.
-Mrs. Zinn knows that this accommodation is in Pete’s IEP, but it feels like he relies too heavily upon it.
-He’s in eleventh grade now and has been having his tests read to him since the fourth grade.
-Mrs. Zinn knows that Pete doesn’t seem to engage with instruction and, when asked about it, always tells her that it doesn’t matter because he passes his tests so it’s ok.
-It seems like he could be doing more on his own.
+“I need to go have my test read to me, Mrs. Zinn,” Sophie said as she walked toward the door.
+Mrs. Zinn knows that this accommodation is in Sophie’s IEP, but it feels like she relies too heavily upon it.
+She’s in eleventh grade now and has had her tests read to her since the fourth grade.
+Mrs. Zinn knows that Sophie doesn’t seem to engage with instruction, and when asked about it, Sophie always tells her that it doesn’t matter because she passes his tests, so it’s ok.
+It seems like she could be doing more on her own.

 - Review your IEP’s, do they all include the same accommodations and modifications?
 If so, consider other ways you can meet the student’s needs.

 - Accomods by Action Driven Education provides development and implementation guidance for hundreds of accommodations and modifications that are designed to support the student past their needs so they can reach high achievement expectations.